BBSRC is not responsible for the content of external websites

 Scigen (Loughborough University) developed a bacteriocin which promotes a multi-spectrum activity against harmful pathogens.
 Key application will be its wage as a biopreservative in the food industry.

-Soil Solutions (University of Cambridge) have developed the product Biohydrate, a naturally occuring polymer produced by bacteria which improves water retention in soil.
+Soil Solutions (University of Cambridge) have developed the product Biohydrate, a naturally occurring polymer produced by bacteria which improves water retention in soil.
 This polymer binds water molecules and expands to 1000x its weight.
 Under drought conditions, the water is released and becomes available to the plant.
 The benefits of this product are reduced irrigation costs, reduced fertiliser leaching and increased crop yield.

 Synthetica (University of Liverpool) - Recycling Plastics to Drive Your Future - has a novel process to enzymatically degrade waste plastics into ethanol for use as a biofuel.